Pirouette: Turning Points in Design: Overview

-The variety of objects presented ranges from an original 1960s Sacco bean bag chair designed by Piero Gatti, Cesare Paolini, and Franco Teodoro, to the ubiquitous, mass-produced, and anonymously designed injection moulded plastic monoblock garden chair; from the creations of familiar names like Charles and Ray Eames or Virgil Abloh, to familiar objects by less know creators like Art Fry and Spencer Silver, Sara Blakely, Jerry Manock, or the Décolletage Plastique Design Team; from industrially manufactured products like a 1980s Sony Walkman portable cassette player, to bespoke, handcrafted, and experimental curiosities such as a chest of drawers by Tejo Remy titled You Can't Lay Down Your Memory, various objects designed by Christien Meindertsma and made from flax, as well as a macramé-carbon fibre chair by Marcel Wanders; and from the patented and trademarked yet widely copied Moka Express coffee pot, to the freely licensed, open source, 3D printed Free Universal Construction Kit by Golan Levin and Shawn Sims.
+The variety of objects presented ranged from an original 1960s Sacco bean bag chair designed by Piero Gatti, Cesare Paolini, and Franco Teodoro, to the omnipresent, mass-produced, and anonymously designed injection moulded plastic monoblock garden chair; from the creations of familiar names like Charles and Ray Eames or Virgil Abloh, to familiar objects by less well-known creators like Art Fry and Spencer Silver, Sara Blakely, Jerry Manock, or the Décolletage Plastique Design Team; from industrially manufactured products like a 1980s Sony Walkman portable cassette player, to bespoke, handcrafted, and experimental curiosities such as a chest of drawers by Tejo Remy titled You Can't Lay Down Your Memory, various objects designed by Christien Meindertsma and made from flax, and a macramé-carbon fibre chair by Marcel Wanders; and from the patented and trademarked yet widely copied Moka Express coffee pot, to the freely licensed, open source, 3D printed Free Universal Construction Kit by Golan Levin and Shawn Sims.

-The pieces on view are mostly from MoMA's collection and represent the work of 118 artists, designers, inventors, and other creators – an extensive display through which visitors are "guided only by wall text and interrupted by the occasional interactive installation" such as early 1960s View-Master stereoscopes.
+The pieces on view were mostly from MoMA's collection and represented the work of 118 artists, designers, inventors, and other creators – an extensive display through which visitors were "guided only by wall text ... interrupted by the occasional interactive installation" such as early 1960s View-Master stereoscopes.